On this page:

 I was planning to deliver at Yale New Haven Hospital's Saint Raphael Campus.
 Can I still do it?

 To optimize care of all out patients in the era of COVID-19, the Vidone Birth Center is has relocated to the York Street Campus.
 Although the location has changed, your Vidone Birth Center childbirth team remains the same.
 You will continue to experience the same attention to care you would receive at Saint Raphael campus.
-Please note that to increase safety, nitrous oxide will not be available to reduce labor pain.

 Please call your OB providers to answer any additional questions you have regarding the move.